clutchcall CLI. Each snippet does one

 Tunnel a raw-TCP service (SSH, Postgres)

-The raw-TCP type maps a remote endpoint to a local port with no HTTP parsing — ideal for SSH or a database.
-Use the P2P direct form for a private link, or the public form for an internet-reachable port.Point a remote shell at a box behind NAT
+The raw-TCP type maps a remote endpoint to a local port with no HTTP parsing.
+It is a good fit for SSH or a database.
+Use the P2P direct form for a private link.
+Use the public form for an internet-reachable port.Point a remote shell at a box behind NAT

-Same P2P flow for SSH — the box only dials out, no inbound rule needed.Connect two boxes on the same LAN
+Use the same P2P flow for SSH.
+The box only dials out.
+No inbound rule is necessary.Connect two boxes on the same LAN

-On one subnet, discovery is automatic and the edge stays out of the path entirely.Punch through NATs with STUN
+On one subnet, discovery is automatic.
+The edge stays fully out of the path.Punch through NATs with STUN

 automatically.